ajorgensen/ajorgensen.github.io/content/posts/20230302124733-be-careful-with-tmux-and-environment-variables.md

 draft: false
 tags:
   - tmux
-description: Watch out for these common pitfalls when using tmux and environment variables and learn how to avoid them.
 ---

 tmux has an interesting quirk in the way it handles environment variables that if you're not careful can cause some seemingly strange behavior.